argv1/places2xls/readme.md

 ## usage
 After you entered the above information, run the main.py with at least the required arguments -t for type of business and -z for zipcode

-Usage: main.py -c COUNTRYCODE -z ZIPCODE -t TYPE - n NUMBER_OF_RESULTS -s STRICTLVL -v -d DETAILS i.e. main.py -c DE -z 50667 -t restaurant - n 40 -s 2 -v -d "name, formatted_address, website, opening_hours"
+Usage: main.py -c COUNTRYCODE -z ZIPCODE -t TYPE - n NUMBER_OF_RESULTS -s STRICTLVL -v -d DETAILS<p>
+   i.e. main.py -c DE -z 50667 -t restaurant - n 40 -s 2 -v -d "name, formatted_address, website, opening_hours"

 Use main.py -h for a list of all options